NatalieLockyer/Hangman/README.md

 PEP 8 is a style guide for python.

-The result of my page was clear, no errors found when page run through the CI Python Linter
+The result of my page was clear, no errors found when page run through the CI Python Linter.

 <p align="center">
 <img src="./assets/images/readme_imgs/pythonlinter_mainpy.png">
 </p>

-The result of my page was clear, no errors found when page run through the CI Python Linter
+The result of my page was clear, no errors found when page run through the CI Python Linter.

 <p align="center">
 <img src="./assets/images/readme_imgs/pythonlinter_hangmanpy.png">
 </p>

-The result of my page was clear, no errors found when page run through the CI Python Linter
+The result of my page was clear, no errors found when page run through the CI Python Linter.

 <p align="center">
 <img src="./assets/images/readme_imgs/pythonlinter_wordspy.png">